avstudio1/markdown-cv/index.md

 Project: Airfield Lighting Construction Project

 Justin built the Canadian operations team into a construction company, meeting the electrical construction standards set forth by the Greater Toronto Airport Authority in order to receive a Facility Alteration Permit (FAP).
-Spanning multiple years, Justin oversaw the construction efforts of a multi-mullion dollar airfield lighting upgrade at the airport (Toronto Pearson Int'l Airport).
+Spanning multiple years, Justin oversaw the construction efforts of a multi-million dollar airfield lighting upgrade at the airport (Toronto Pearson Int'l Airport).
 The project included a complete retrofit of the electrical system that powers the airfield lighting spanning five different buildings.

 Project: Docking Performance Dashboard